billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 Gatsby is ideal for sites where social sharing is important.
 This includes, but is not limited to, e-commerce, blogs and marketing sites.
 Gatsby is not ideal for apps where lots of dynamic content is involved.
 This includes, but is also not limited to, real-time trading apps and games.

 ### WHAT ARE THE DOWNSIDES?
 Tools like Wordpress are far easier for a layman to use.
 Gatsby, on the other hand, probably needs to be developed by a developer.
 And if the goal is to get a website up yourself, and you're not particularly technical, you might want to try Wix.

-(With the speed of change on the internet being what it is, I'm confident drag-n-drop-style, Gatsby - or other static - tools will soon be available).
+*With the speed of change on the internet being what it is, I'm confident drag-n-drop-style, Gatsby - or other static - tools will soon be available. maybe they already are??.*